• Events & Webinars

 1. Microsoft Copilot (Free) – The general-use version, embedded in Bing, Edge, Windows, and Microsoft 365 apps for consumers and small businesses.
 Included in your Microsoft licensing.

-While the free and Pro versions of Copilot rely on publicly available internet data, Copilot for Microsoft 365 is grounded in your organization’s data—and only your data.
+While the free version of Copilot relies on publicly available internet data, Copilot for Microsoft 365 is grounded in your organization’s data—and only your data.
 That means more accurate, relevant, and secure results tailored to your people and your workflows.

 Over time, Microsoft has continued to expand how and where Copilot shows up—adding deeper integration across OneDrive, rolling out dedicated Copilot keys on Surface devices, and introducing AI-powered PCs that can run Copilot tasks locally.